SingingData/Vroom/README.md

 This data repository was part of a presentation at the WiML workshop at NeurIPS 2019 in Vancouver.
 The poster presented at that workshop is here.
 See NeurIPS poster here.  https://github.com/SingingData/Vroom/blob/master/img/Ryan-NeurIPS-poster.pdf

 The goal is to add to this repository over time to enable machin elearning practitioners training models on industrial audio.
-Contributions from the community are welcome.
+Contributions and feedback from the community are welcome.

 Thanks,

 Patty Ryan